Link2004tw/quantum-energy-contracts/README.md

 ## Technical Mode Web3 Integration

 The technical mode user flow demonstrates the Web3 integration process, from connecting a MetaMask wallet to interacting with the `EnergyContract` smart contract for commit and reveal purchases.
+A technical demo video showcasing this flow is available on YouTube: [Solar Farm Technical Demo](https://youtu.be/8ACRl62QvUg).
 Below is the sequence with embedded screenshots from `./screenshots/technicalDemo`:

 1. **MetaMask Connection**
     Users connect their MetaMask wallet to the Hardhat testnet to enable blockchain interactions.